-Agitation is a means whereby mixing of mixing of phases can be accomplished and by which mass and heat transfer can be enhanced between phases or with external surfaces. the process of mixing is concerned with combinations of phases.
+Agitation is a means mixing of phases can be accomplished and by which mass and heat transfer can be enhanced between phases or with external surfaces. the process of mixing is concerned with combinations of phases.

 - Gases with gases.